nstebbins/benosman-models/README.md

 ## Getting Started

-To test various networks, you just need to run the following.
+To run a sample network, you can run the module.

 ```bash
 python -m neuralkernel